technologiestiftung/weihnachtsmarktkarte/README.md

 npm install
 ```

-Because the data is stored in a Supabase database, you will need to provide connection details in your environment.
+Because the map uses a basemap from maptiler (https://www.maptiler.com/), you will need to provide connection details in your environment.
 In this repository you can find a file `.env.example`.
 Duplicate this file and name it `.env`.

-In `.env` you must enter the connection details to the Supabase instance as suggested in `.env.example`.
+In `.env` you must enter the connection details to the Maptiler style file as suggested in `.env.example`.
 If you do not know how to obtain the necessary details, please ask a repository maintainer for access.
+You can also use other basemaps by providing your own style file.

 You are now ready to start a local development server on http://localhost:3000 via: